R. Budd Dwyer

-Robert Budd Dwyer (November 21, 1939 – January 22, 1987) was an American politician.
-He served from 1965 to 1971 as a Republican member of the Pennsylvania House of Representatives and from 1971 to 1981 as a member of the Pennsylvania State Senate representing the state's 50th district.
-Dwyer then served as the 30th state treasurer of Pennsylvania from January 20, 1981, to January 22, 1987, when he killed himself during a live press conference.
+Robert Budd Dwyer (November 21, 1939 – January 22, 1987) was an American politician who served as the 70th Treasurer of Pennsylvania from January 20, 1981, until his suicide on January 22, 1987.
+He previously served from 1965 to 1971 as a Republican member of the Pennsylvania House of Representatives and from 1971 to 1981 as a member of the Pennsylvania State Senate representing the state's 50th district.
+In 1987, Dwyer committed suicide during a press conference.

-In the early 1980s, Pennsylvania discovered that its state workers had overpaid federal taxes due to errors in state withholding prior to Dwyer's administration.
-A multi-million-dollar recovery contract was required to determine the compensation to be given to each employee.
-In 1986, Dwyer was convicted of accepting a bribe from Computer Technology Associates (CTA) to award them the contract.
+During the early 1980s, Pennsylvania discovered that its state workers had overpaid federal taxes due to errors in state withholding before Dwyer's administration.
+A multimillion-dollar recovery contract was required to determine the compensation to be given to each employee.
+In 1986, Dwyer was convicted of accepting a bribe from Computer Technology Associates, a California-based company, to award them the contract.
 He was found guilty on 11 counts of conspiracy, mail fraud, perjury, and interstate transportation in aid of racketeering, and was scheduled to be sentenced on January 23, 1987.
-On January 22, Dwyer called a news conference in the Pennsylvania State Capitol Building in Harrisburg, during which he fatally shot himself with a .357 Magnum revolver in front of reporters.
-Dwyer's suicide was broadcast later that day to a wide television audience across Pennsylvania.
+On January 22, Dwyer arranged a news conference in the Pennsylvania State Capitol Building in Harrisburg, during which he fatally shot himself with a .357 Magnum revolver in the presence of reporters.
+Dwyer's suicide was broadcast to many television viewers throughout Pennsylvania and the Delaware Valley.

-All posthumous appeals made by Dwyer's lawyers on Dwyer's behalf were denied, and his convictions were upheld.
+All posthumous appeals made by Dwyer's lawyers on Dwyer's behalf were denied, and his convictions were sustained.
 Along with Barbara Hafer and Rob McCord, Dwyer is one of three former Pennsylvania State treasurers to be convicted of corruption since the 1980s.

 Early life and education

-R. Budd Dwyer was born on November 21, 1939, in St. Charles, Missouri.
-He graduated in 1961 with an A.B. in Political Science and Accounting from Allegheny College in Meadville, Pennsylvania, where he was a member of the Beta Chi chapter of Theta Chi Fraternity.
+Robert Budd Dwyer was born on November 21, 1939, in St. Charles, Missouri to Robert Malcolm Dwyer (1899–1980) and Alice (née Budd; 1907–1972) Dwyer.
+He had one younger sister named Mary (b.
+1943).
+He graduated in 1961 with an A.B. in Political Science and Accounting from Allegheny College in Meadville, Pennsylvania, where he was a member of the Beta Chi chapter of Theta Chi fraternity.
 After earning a master's degree in education in 1963, he taught social studies and coached football at Cambridge Springs High School.

 Career

+Pennsylvania Assembly

 A Republican, Dwyer became active in politics.
 He was elected to the Pennsylvania House of Representatives from the 6th district (although seats were apportioned by county before 1969) in 1964 and was reelected in 1966 and 1968.
-In 1970, while still a sitting State Representative, Dwyer ran for a seat in the Pennsylvania State Senate from its 50th district and won.
-Shortly after his victory he resigned his seat in the State House and was sworn in as Senator in January 1971.
+In 1970, while still a State Representative, Dwyer campaigned to become a Pennsylvania State Senator for the Senate's 50th district, and won.
+Soon after his victory he resigned as Representative and was sworn in as Senator in January 1971.